Akhilaknair/AndroidApplication-TicTacToe/README.md

 # Tic-Tac-Toe Game 🎮

-Welcome to **Tic-Tac-Toe**!
+Welcome to **Tic-Tac-Toe** 🔥!
 A classic two-player game where you take turns marking spaces on a 3x3 grid with either an "X" or "O." The first player to get three of their marks in a row wins!

 This Android app features a smooth and interactive user interface with modern navigation and game logic written in **Java**.
 Enjoy the game and challenge your friends!